Make this easy DIY headache salve to soothe your pounding head, so you can get out of bed and enjoy your life.

 How to use DiY Headache Salve

-Put the salve on your temples and forehead.
+Put this headache salve on your temples and forehead.
 Avoid the eye area.
 The soothing essential oils and herbal actions will ease tension, and help you get back to normal.
 If you get reoccurring, severe headaches and migraines please see a holistic medical professional.
-This is just a recipe.
+This is just a recipe not a miracle.

 Making homemade salves